JojiJoseph/Breakout-Agent/README.md

 # Breakout Agent

-A computer vision agent that playes breakout.
+A computer vision agent that plays breakout.

 No machine learning involved.